Books Set in Arkansas, Louisiana, Mississippi, Oklahoma, and Texas

 Many of John Grisham’s older books are set in states from this month’s challenge, so if you’ve already read The Boys from Biloxi, check the location of any of his other books on your TBR List.
 For example, A Time to Kill is also set in Mississippi.
 Angela read 20 years ago, and it’s always stuck with her.

 In this 2017 National Book Award winner, you’ll be transported through Mississippi’s past and present.
-The story is told from two main perspectives - a 13 year old named Jojo and his mother, Leonie.
+Magical realism is in full effect in this literary fiction novel.
+The story is told from multiple perspectives, including that of a ghost.

-Jojo lives with his grandparents and toddler sister, with their drug-addicted mother making occassional appearances in their lives.
-Their grandmother, Mam, is dying of cancer, leaving grandfather Pop to run the household.
+Jojo lives with his grandparents and toddler sister, with their drug-addicted mother making occasional appearances in their lives.
+Their grandmother, Mam, is dying of cancer, leaving their grandfather, Pop, to run the household.
 When Jojo’s white father is released from prison, Leonie picks up the children and heads out on a dangerous road trip to Parchman Farm (a notorious, real Mississippi prison).

 100% Would Recommend to a Friend